Last Updated on July 8, 2023

 Their eyes are also the lightest among the three variations.

-2. British Golden Retrievers
+2. British or English Golden Retriever

 Also referred to as “English Golden Retrievers,” they are the fairest of them all.
 Their coat is long and lustrous, with a prominent ruff around their necks.
 They are sometimes dishonestly marketed as White Retrievers.